-During our conventions sessions, we will work on spelling rules, grammar, and punctuation, encouraging students to apply these to their writing.
-We will also revise knowledge of letter-sound relationships, recognize high-frequency words and letter blends.
-Throughout the term, we will investigate the three tiers of vocabulary and revise the meaning of nouns, adjectives, verbs, and adverbs and the role they play in parts of speech.
+During our conventions sessions, we will work on spelling, grammar, punctuation, and handwriting.
+We will also revise our knowledge of letter-sound relationships, recognise high-frequency words and letter blends.
+Throughout the term, we will investigate prepositional phrases and adverb groups.

 Other Learning Areas (OLA)

 This term the Year 4s will be exploring Earth and Space Sciences.
 Students will learn about Earth and its rotation on its axis, and how this causes regular changes (including day and night).
 Year 4 will be heading to Scienceworks on Thursday 19th May (week 4) to deepen our knowledge in the Earth, Moon and Sun Program, as well as a Planetarium session exploring ‘Solar System Odyssey.’
 Solar System Odyssey is an adventure set in the future, in a time when humans have depleted the natural resources of their home planet.
 Students will also investigate Earth’s surface changes over time, as a result of natural processes and human activity.
 Students will present a Design-based project to address an area of opportunity or need they have identified, generate and develop their design, select materials and tools required and then evaluate their design ideas and solutions based on their design’s ability to provide a solution and show guidance and care of the community and environment.
 Please refer to Compass for excursion permission and payment details.